alexweber/environments/README.md

 			* Execute "Disable Debug Bundle"
 			* Execute "Enable Caching Bundle"

+		Staging Environment Tasks
+			* Execute "AdvAgg Production Bundle"
+			* Execute "Enable Caching Bundle"
+			* Enable JS Compression using JSMin+

 		Development Environment Tasks
 			* Execute "AdvAgg Development Bundle"
 			* Execute "CDN Development Bundle"
 			* Execute "Enable Debug Bundle"
 			* Execute "Disable Caching Bundle"

+**PRO Tip:** See the last task in the Staging tasks above?
+Instead of creating an "AdvAgg Staging" bundle which would be identical to the production one except for the JS Compression, we execute the production bundle and then add a new task immediately after it to override just that one setting.

 ## Environments API